natoinet/plugin_youtubesearch/README.md

 Tucat must be installed https://github.com/natoinet/tucat

-### Optional : If using docker
+### Optional : When using docker

-If using Docker, you must first connect to the Django docker container :
+If using Docker, you must first connect to the Djangoapp docker container :
 ```
   $ sudo docker exec -it tucat_djangoapp_1 bash
 ```